Color Blindness Simulator & Accessible Palette Review

 Technical Specifications

-The science behind the Color Review tool.
+The science behind the Color Review and color blindness simulation tool.

 Custom WebGL/Canvas rendering for smooth, real-time color space visualization and modification.